Annapolis Ghost Tour — 11 Haunted Stops, Self-Guided

 How long does the Annapolis ghost tour take?

-The most visited stop on our Annapolis tour is Reynolds Tavern at 7 Church Circle, Annapolis, MD 21401.
+The most visited stop on our Annapolis tour is Reynolds Tavern at 7 Church Circle, Annapolis, MD 21401, dating back to 1765.

 Sources & Further Reading